-Push Amplification is a fallback solution that enhances the push notification delivery rate when OS/device-level restrictions prevent these notifications from being delivered.
+Push Amplification is a fallback solution that improves push notification delivery when OS- or device-level restrictions prevent them from being delivered.

 This means that you may never see a push notification delivery rate above 90%.
 Most benchmarks indicate that the average delivery rate for push notifications is around 65%.
 With these Chinese devices accounting for 33% of the global smartphone market, marketers lose a significant portion of their push notifications as they remain undelivered.

-Insider’s Push Amplification assigns a unique ID to each device used as an alternate delivery gateway.
-This works with a pull-back mechanism that is based on Insider’s servers, which track undelivered notifications and trigger them back directly to a user’s smartphone when the standard delivery fails.
+Insider One’s Push Amplification assigns a unique ID to each device used as an alternate delivery gateway.
+This uses a pull-back mechanism based on Insider One’s servers, which track undelivered notifications and trigger them back to a user’s smartphone when standard delivery fails.